Question from Lucy (Via MisLEAD: America’s Secret Epidemic Facebook Page).

 Thank you for your time!
 Lucy

-Hi Lucy… here’s a post I have written about how I test for lead.
+Hi Lucy… here’s a post about how I test for lead.
 I think it answers some of your questions!
-Here’s another post about XRF technology and related options (including the XRF I usually use to test for lead in consumer goods.)
+Here’s another post about XRF technology and related options (including the XRF I usually use to test for Lead in consumer goods).

-Here’s a link to some of the lead-free kitchen items (including dishes) that I have tested as well.
+Here’s a link to some of the Lead-free kitchen items (including dishes) I have tested as well.

-If you have an additional answer to this question, please post in the comments below.
+If you have an additional answer to this question, please post it in the comments below.

 Another version of this question I have gotten quite often:

 Short Answer: “Yes!”

 Lead in older bathtubs is a big issue—and yet usually overlooked as a potential source of toxicity for children.
 Both porcelain and enamel coatings can have extremely high levels of Lead — both in the surface coating (glaze) and substrate.
 In my experience, using an XRF and testing tubs around the country in my travels, I have seen up to 300,000 parts per million (and on occasion even higher), and since it can be quite difficult or costly to remove and/or replace a bathtub, in many cases the tubs stay in place and the hazards (from deteriorating surfaces) persist — even after an extensive remodel or update.
 I do know several families who have children that were likely poisoned as a result of the bathtub, so this is a worthwhile thing to address.